bradleytaunt/1mb-club/submit.md

 ![Firefox network tab showing the full web page size of 1MB Club](/public/images/submit-screenshot.png)

-### Pull Requests
+### Sending Patches

-[Submit a pull request](https://git.disroot.org/bt/1mb-club/pulls) and your web page will be reviewed for quality assurance.
+[Submit a patch](https://lists.sr.ht/~bt/1mb-club-devel) and your web page will be reviewed for quality assurance.
+If you are not familiar with submitting patches through email, please take a look at: [git-send-email.io/](https://git-send-email.io/).

 The format of your newly added web page should be as follows: